ayufan/gitlab-ci-multi-runner/docs/configuration/autoscale.md

     ]
 ```

-Where `10.11.12.13:12345` is an address and port where your registry mirror is listening
+Where `10.11.12.13:12345` is the IP address and port where your registry mirror
-for connections from docker service.
-It must be accessible for each host created by the
+is listening for connections from the Docker service.
+It must be accessible for
-Docker Machine.
+each host created by Docker Machine.

 ## Runner configuration